MJKWoolnough/parser/README.md

 AcceptWord attempts to parse one of the words (string of characters) provided in the slice.

+Returns the longest word parsed, or empty string if no words matched.

 #### func (*Tokeniser) Done

 ```go